The pages where other people's Hofners are featured.

 found on the 177.
 A most interesting guitar, owned by Lucas Winck in Brazil.

-Hofner 174 model, even though it has a similar shaped body.
-This guitar has
+Hofner 174 model, even though it has a similar shaped body and the "Hofner"

 two output channels, and some very unusual but good looking visual features.